38 km · 50-75 min · From $18-28

 PickMe dominates Sri Lankan ride-hailing with reliable CMB airport service.
 Uber operates but has fewer drivers.
 Both apps require Sri Lankan mobile numbers for verification.
 Download and register before landing, as airport WiFi can be unreliable in arrivals areas.

-Ride-hailing apps usually offer the lowest fare at $12-18, but airport pickup can require walking to a designated zone.
 PickMe dominates Sri Lankan ride-hailing with reliable CMB airport service.
 Uber operates but has fewer drivers.
 Both apps require Sri Lankan mobile numbers for verification.
 Download and register before landing, as airport WiFi can be unreliable in arrivals areas.
-For most travelers a pre-booked transfer at $18-28 offers the best balance of price, comfort and reliability — there are no extra fees added on arrival.
+A ride-hailing fare of about $12-18 is normally the cheapest, with the trade-off that pickup zones can be a walk from arrivals.
+If you value certainty over the last few dollars, a fixed-price transfer at $18-28 removes every surprise.

 Pre-booked transfer drivers are typically vetted for basic English.
 Metered taxi drivers' English varies - at major airports it is usually basic but functional.
 Have your destination written in the local script or share a Google Maps pin to avoid misunderstandings, especially for hotels on small lanes.

 See our full Bandaranaike International Airport Colombo transfer guide for all destinations, local taxi tips, FAQ and booking options.
+Or browse Colombo airport transfers covering all city neighborhoods.
 For nationwide context, see our Sri Lanka transfer guide.